New Supervisor

 This supervisor training course explores the management of teams and relationships between supervisor and worker.
 It shows group or team leaders the functions of effective groups or teams and provides valuable tips and insights on integrating concerns of task, team and individual to support organisational goals.

 Recently appointed or potential supervisors who need to develop an understanding of the key elements of the role.
-The course may also be suitable for others without formal supervisory training, aspiring to be a more successful team leader or to fulfil a supervisory or mentor role within their area.
+This course may also be suitable for others without formal supervisory training, aspiring to be a more successful team leader or to fulfil a supervisory or mentor role within their area.

 Content